flexiondotorg/flexiondotorg.github.io/content/posts/20210618-creating-production-ready-containers-advanced-techniques/index.md

 #### Different compilers and package managers

 You'll also be installing any dependencies with the Alpine Package Keeper tool (`apk`) instead of the more familiar `apt` or `rpm`.
-The differences are small, but can trip up unsuspecting developers.
+The differences are small but can trip up unsuspecting developers.

 #### Fewer examples; less documentation